Item 23: Avoid wildcard imports

 Although in theory the same concerns apply in this case, in practice such a prelude module is likely to be carefully curated, and higher convenience may outweigh a small risk of future problems.

-Finally, if you don't follow the advice of this Item, consider pinning dependencies that you wildcard import to a precise version, so that minor version upgrades of the dependency aren't automatically allowed.
+Finally, if you don't follow the advice in this Item, consider pinning dependencies that you wildcard import to a precise version (see Item 21) so that minor version upgrades of the dependency aren't automatically allowed.